jpegleg/k3s-dragon-eggs/README.md

 K3S is perhaps easier to customize the API storage.
 K3S has some features that are arguably better security practices, including not setting a control plane IP in the auth token CA ASN1 data.
-K3S has a little more control, although still is a still "supplied build" of kubernetes.
+K3S has a little more control, although still is a "supplied build" of kubernetes.

 There are plenty of clusters where I would do something other than microk8s or k3s, however both of microk8s and k3s are very easy to use and with that, easy for